ahmetb/cloud-run-faq/README.md

 ### Is traffic between my app and Google’s load balancer encrypted?

-Since your app serves traffic on `PORT` (i.e. 8080) unencrypted, you might think the connection between Google’s load balancer and your application is unencrypted.
+Since your app serves traffic on `PORT` (by default 8080) unencrypted, you might think the connection between Google’s load balancer and your application is unencrypted.